codeigniter4/CodeIgniter4/user_guide_src/source/testing/feature.rst

     // Is true
     $result->assertJSONFragment(['config' => ['key-a']]);

-.. note:: This simply uses PHPUnit's own `assertArraySubset() <https://phpunit.readthedocs.io/en/7.2/assertions.html#assertarraysubset>`_
-    method to do the comparison.

 **assertJSONExact($test)**

 Similar to **assertJSONFragment()**, but checks the entire JSON response to ensure exact matches.